Martin Amini's 'Hot Breath Summer' Bit & Marriage

 He's not romanticizing it.
 He's not dunking on it.
 He's doing something harder.
 He's trying to figure out what that actually is.

-What "Hot Breath Summer" Is Actually About
+What the Bit Is About

 The setup is domestic.
 Waking up in the morning.
 The specific intimacy of a long-term relationship, which is not the intimacy of attraction or excitement or romantic tension — it's the intimacy of being completely known.

 Martin builds it through specifics.
 The things you'd never mention on a first date.
 The habits you've given up trying to hide.
 The ways you've probably let someone down, and the way they stayed anyway, and what that staying actually means in practice.
+He talks about breath.
+Hence the title.
+But the bit is about something bigger than morning breath.

 It's about the decision to keep choosing someone after the performance is over.